rebcabin/rebcabin.github.io/README.md

 The objective of Mathematics is to produce theorems, stated generally as possible.

 The objective of Applied Mathematics is to produce examples from theorems.
+Sometimes, the examples are general enough to be, themselves, theorems.

 - There is a big overlap of Mathematics and Applied Mathematics.
 Examples often lead to new theorems, and vice versa.